enerlites/azure-db-cron-agent/README.md

 ---

-## 🧠 Overview
+## Overview 🧠

-shared package define all OneDrive read, write, ETL modules that are widely used in modelling package and 5 cron task packages.
+Shared package defining all OneDrive read/write ETL modules used across the modelling package and 5 cron task packages.

+**Usage Notes**:
-a) When testing a single task at dev1 for example modelling functions, make sure that "runOnStartup" is set to False in 4 other tasks.
+- When testing a single task (e.g., `modelling` in `dev1`), ensure `runOnStartup` is set to `False` for the other 4 tasks.
-b) Additionally, for faster testing, line 36-37 of advAnalyticsModel.py is commented.
-Make sure to uncomment this if you ever want to merge main.
+- For faster testing, lines 36–37 in `advAnalyticsModel.py` are commented out.
+Uncomment before merging into `main`.
-c) advAnalyticsModel.py defines parent class for modelling.
-The other models inherit from this class and overwrite abstract functions.
+- `advAnalyticsModel.py` defines the base class for modelling.
+Other models inherit from it and override abstract methods.
 ---

 ## 🚀 Features